kubesphere/kubesphere/docs/roadmap.md

 - [ ] Add user group, now users can be assigned to a group and invite a group to a workspace or a project.[#2940](https://github.com/kubesphere/kubesphere/issues/2940)
 - [ ] Add resource quota to a workspace.
 The resource quota is the same with Kubernetes[ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/), providesconstraints that limit aggregate resource consumption by all namespaces within.[  ](https://kubernetes.io/docs/concepts/policy/resource-quotas/)[#2939](https://github.com/kubesphere/kubesphere/issues/2939)
+- [ ] Add choose of whether to cascade delete related resources when deleting workspace.[#3192](https://github.com/kubesphere/kubesphere/issues/3192)
 ### DevOps:

 - [x] Run multiple DevOps pipelines at the same time instead of just one.[#1811](https://github.com/kubesphere/kubesphere/issues/1811)
 - [x] Clone pipeline.
 Users now can create exactly same pipeline from an existing one.[#3053](https://github.com/kubesphere/kubesphere/issues/3053)

+### IAM:
+- [ ] Service account management, allows to assign role to Service Account [#3211](https://github.com/kubesphere/kubesphere/issues/3211)

 ## **Upgrade:**

 - [ ] Upgrade isito version from 1.4.8 => 1.6.5[#3326](https://github.com/kubesphere/kubesphere/issues/3236)

+- [x] Upgrade Kubectl version for the Toolbox, and the Kubectl Verion will be matched with the Kubernetes Server version. [#3103](https://github.com/kubesphere/kubesphere/issues/3103)

 ## **BugFix:**

 - [x] Fix unable to get service mesh graph when in a namespace whose name starts with kube[#3126](https://github.com/kubesphere/kubesphere/issues/3162)
+- [x] Fix workspaces on member cluster would be deleted when joining to host if there are workspaces with same name on the host. [#3169](https://github.com/kubesphere/kubesphere/issues/3169)

 # v3.0